top of page

 1868-1962?

 Allegan book p 34.
-Photo of school p.
-34. Log school burned in 1918.
-Replacement school moved to Section 4 and built of Stucco.
+Photo of school.
+Log school burned-down in 1918.
+Replacement school moved to S/4 and built of Stucco.
 Now a residence.
-In 1961 there were 31 students enrolled
+In 1961, 31 students were enrolled

 Allegan